MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 There are many factors to take into account for device to IoT gateway communications, such as device connectivity, network, and protocol.
 An understanding of IoT communication protocols, network types, and messaging patterns helps you design and optimize a cost effective architecture.

-For device connectivity, it's important to specify the type of network.
+For device connectivity, it's important to specify the network type.
 If you select a private LAN or WAN solution, such as WiFi or LoraWAN, consider network TCO as part of overall costs.
 If you use carrier networks such as 4G, 5G, or LPWAN, include recurring connectivity costs.

 ### PaaS or aPaaS solution platform

-Azure IoT offers two types of platform for building IoT solutions.
-IoT Hub is a platform-as-a-service (PaaS) and IoT Central is an application platform as a service (aPaaS).
+Azure IoT offers two types of platform for building IoT solutions: IoT Hub is a platform-as-a-service (PaaS) and IoT Central is an application platform as a service (aPaaS).
 To reduce costs and effort, you should understand [the difference between PaaS and aPaaS](/azure/iot-fundamentals/iot-solution-apaas-paas).
 Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.
 An aPaaS solution typically has more predictable operational costs.

 - [IoT Central](https://azure.microsoft.com/services/iot-central/#overview) is an Azure aPaaS.
 IoT Central simplifies IoT solution creation, and lets you focus on business and product innovation instead of maintenance, infrastructure, development, and operations.